tuxedo cat licking mouth after eating

 Do Cats Need Wet Food?

-Est. read time: 6 min.
+Est. read time: 8 min.

 Do cats need wet food?

-Moisture content
+Moisture content and hydration status

-Male cats in particular can benefit from a wet food diet.
 Lack of hydration in the diet can cause urinary crystals or stones in the urinary tract, which can lead to a life-threatening urethral obstruction.
 This is more common in male cats, but an important consideration for all felines.

 Choosing the right wet food

-Determining which wet food to buy for your cat can be daunting.
-A good rule of thumb is to take a look at the ingredients, and make sure that the top ingredient is some source of animal protein.
-Some cat parents may be uncomfortable at the thought of their cats eating meat byproducts (although these are part of a normal meal for cats in the wild); if that’s the case, keep an eye out for ingredients such as internal organs, blood, fatty tissue, and so on.
-Even if you do not mind if your cat eats meat byproducts, make sure those ingredients are far down the list (in relatively small amounts).
+A good rule of thumb is to take a look at the ingredients and make sure that the top ingredient is some source of animal protein.
+Foods that list meat, meat byproducts, or seafood among the first few ingredients are more likely to supply sufficient essential amino acids and fatty acids.
+Some cat parents may be uncomfortable at the thought of their cats eating meat byproducts, but they are just as nutritious and part of a normal meal for cats in the wild.
+If that is a concern for you as a pet owner, keep an eye out for ingredients such as internal organs, blood, fatty tissue, and so on.

 Concerned about animal welfare?
 While cats should not be on vegan or vegetarian diets, you can shop for cat food brands that bear welfare certification labels—these represent more humane and transparent farming practices.